 - Other causes of inguinal lymphadenopathy and genital ulceration must be considered and ruled out.

-- Full screening for sexually transmitted infections (STIs) should be carried out if possible, preferably via a genitourinary medicine (GUM) clinic.
+- Full screening for STIs should be carried out if possible, preferably via a GUM clinic.

 - Samples for culture or analysis may be collected from percutaneous drainage of buboes, or from exudate of ulcer base or rectal tissue.

-- Polymerase chain reaction (PCR) assays have the highest specificity and sensitivity and are increasingly being used to reach a definitive diagnosis.
+- Polymerase chain reaction (PCR) assays, strand displacement amplification (SDA) or transcription mediated amplification (TMA) have the highest specificity and sensitivity and are increasingly being used to reach a definitive diagnosis,.

 - CT imaging may be used to assess the extent of lymphadenopathy and to look for alternative causes.